-We are currently closed for submissions, but we will re-open for volume 3 from April 22nd to June 21st!
+We are now open for volume 3 submissions from April 22nd to June 21st!

 We are interested in stories with complex characters, unique and familiar fairytale plots that have been revitalized, and compelling structural elements.
 We want stories that deliberately utilize engaging language and points of view and in which fairytale locales are characterized as masterfully as the protagonist(s).
 Send us stories that raise important questions, convince us to believe in the realm of witches and fairies, and grab us by the collar to lead us through winding woods like and unlike our own.

 Submit up to five flash stories (please clarify when one story ends and the next begins) or one longer story (up to 5000 words).
 We don’t have a particular preference for genre–sci-fi, fantasy, “literary,” mystery, etc.–but instead want stories that transcend these labels as compelling works of fiction and fairytale.

 Send as a single Word document to email@example.com with “Fiction Submission” in the subject line.

 We are interested in poems that blur the border of page and stage, that create castles out of traditional forms and turn the castles into something new.
 We want poems that craft a magic spell from the language, that don’t shy away from queerness in content or line breaks.
 Send us poems that wake us up from the sleep we didn’t know we were under, that make us forget that we don’t actually live in a fairytale world, and that haunt us like a curse turned blessing.

 Submit up to five poems, totaling no more than 10 pages.
 Send as a single Word document to firstname.lastname@example.org with “Poetry Submission” in the subject line.